Q. How do I contact Admissions?

 A: The University of Manitoba will temporarily accept the Duolingo English Test as one of the ways to meet the undergraduate English language proficiency requirements.
-Duolingo English Tests will be accepted if the results are received by the document deadlines for the Summer and Fall 2020 intakes for each respective program.
+Duolingo English Tests will be accepted if the results are received by the document deadlines for the Summer and Fall 2020 and Winter 2021 intakes for each respective program.
 The minimum Duolingo English Test score required by the University of Manitoba is 115 (higher scores may be required for certain programs).

 Q: Can I still apply for Fall 2020 admission?

 A: Yes, depending on the program to which you wish to apply.
 Please visit umanitoba.ca/applynow to review the application deadlines and to submit your application.
 University 1 will accept applications until August 1, 2020.
 Application deadlines for Advanced Entry programs vary; please review the relevant Applicant Information Bulletin for your program of choice for more information.

 Q: Can a pass grade be used to fulfill an admission requirement(s) to a program?